 What is a Boomerang Retiree?

-An individual that retires from an organization but is willing to assist the organization for a temporary period of time as a consultant on a contractual basis.
+An individual that retires from an organization but is willing to assist the organization for a temporary period as a consultant on a contractual basis.

 Why was this program created?

-This program was designed with the ever-growing population of ‘Baby Boomers’ in mind.
+Keller Schroeder designed this program with the ever-growing population of ‘Baby Boomers’ in mind.
 Baby Boomers were born from 1946 – 1964 and began to reach full retirement age in 2012.
-Recent statistics show 10,000 Baby Boomers are retiring every day and will continue through 2030.
-Starting in 2016, on average, five Baby Boomers will retire for every one new hire.
+Statistics show 10,000 Baby Boomers are retiring every day and will continue through 2030.
+Starting in 2016, on average, five Baby Boomers retired for every one new hire.